carlhenrikrolf/tuneBfree/README.md

 Building
 --------
-On Linux, install libjack-dev, libopengl-dev, libglu1-mesa-dev, libftgl-dev, and xxd (package names for Ubuntu).
+On Linux, install libjack-dev, libopengl-dev, libglu1-mesa-dev, libftgl-dev, libwebp-dev and xxd (package names for Ubuntu).

-On Mac, use Homebrew to install jack, freeglut, ftgl, bzip2, and pkg-config.
+On Mac, use Homebrew to install jack, freeglut, ftgl, bzip2, webp, and pkg-config.

 On Windows, install [MSYS2](https://www.msys2.org/), open the MSYS2 UCRT64
 shell, and run